-As of December 31, 2018 and 2017, we were a party to forward-starting interest rate swap agreements for the purpose of hedging interest rate risk.
-As of December 31, 2018 and 2017, the aggregate notional amount of these forward-starting interest rate swaps was \$250.0 million and \$600.0 million, respectively.
-In connection with the April 2018 maturity of the 7.65% Senior Notes, we terminated forward-starting interest rate swap agreements with an aggregate notional amount of \$350.0 million and received \$8.0 million.
-Please refer to Notes 2 and 17 of the Notes to Consolidated Financial Statements in Item 8.
+As of December 31, 2019 and 2018, we were a party to forward-starting interest rate swap agreements that terminate in September 2020, for the purpose of hedging interest rate risk.
+As of December 31, 2019 and 2018, the aggregate notional amount of these forward-starting interest rate swaps was \$250.0 million.
+In connection with the April 2018 maturity of the 7.65% senior notes, we terminated forward-starting interest rate swap agreements with an aggregate notional amount of \$350.0 million and received \$8.0 million.
+Please refer to Notes 2 and 18 of the Notes to Consolidated Financial Statements in Item 8.
 "Financial Statements and Supplementary Data" and Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk" for a more detailed discussion of our interest rate swaps.